 Mini LED tech has been in development for several years but is only really coming to the mass market now.

-LG will unveil 10 Mini LED TVs in different screen sizes and with 4K and 8K pixel resolutions during the all-digital CES 2021 in January.
+LG has 10 Mini LED TVs in different screen sizes coming this year, in 4K and 8K pixel resolutions.